tinitiateprime/java-fullstack/core-java/java-object-oriented-programming/abstraction/abstraction.md

 ## Abstract Methods

+An **abstract method** is a method declared with the `abstract` keyword and **no body**.
-A method declared with abstract and no body.
-It specifies a contract that must be implemented by the first non-abstract subclass (or by a class implementing an interface).
+It defines a contract that must eventually be implemented by a concrete subclass (or by a class implementing an interface).

+* If a class declares at least one abstract method, that class **must** be declared `abstract`.
+* Any **non-abstract** subclass must implement **all** inherited abstract methods;
+  otherwise, that subclass must also be declared `abstract`.
+* If no concrete class ever provides implementations for the abstract methods, the abstract base class is never truly usable in real code.

 ### example
 ```java